The Early Middle Ages 500 – 1000

 Money matters

 After the fall of the Roman Empire the economy had fallen back to bartering trade.
 The first small silver coins that were minted again were known as sceattae (wealth).
-From the 7th and 8th century onwards they were minted in England, Frisia and Jutland.
+From the 7th and 8th century onward they were minted in England, Frisia and Jutland.
 In the Merovingian lands Pippin reformed the system in 755 and replaced the sceatta with fixed valued solidi, a uniform Frankish coin, bearing his name (sceatae didn’t bear the names of kings).
 Under the gift giving scheme as mentioned above, soon certain nobles received a minting privilege and especially during the Carolingian period we saw a significant increase in this activity, what of course could be interpreted as an increase in economic activity.

 As in indication of their emerging power, it is during this time that we are also seeing some of the cities minting their own coins.
 Officially minting was an official monopoly of the emperor, nevertheless during the Carolingian period some 30 cities had their own mint, including Dorestad and Maastricht.